INFORMATION AND UPDATES IN RELATION TO COVID-19 AND ALDBOURNE – Updated 5 January 2021

 Where to get help in Aldbourne

-The Claridge Close, Goddards Lane and Whitley Field play areas and the tennis court are now open between 9.00 am and 9.00 pm 7 days a week..
+The Claridge Close, Goddards Lane and Whitley Field play areas all remain open between 9.00 am and 5.00 pm 7 days a week.
 Please follow the current guidance on the number of people allowed to meet together.
 Maintain social distancing at all times and clean your hands.

 Public Toilets – In The Square

-The public toilets are now open between 9.00 am and 5.00 pm 7 days a week.
-Please follow the guidance posted at this site.
-Particularly those on social distancing and cleaning your hands.
+The public toilets remain open between 9.00 am and 5.00 pm 7 days a week.
+Please follow the current guidance on the wearing of masks, social distancing and cleaning your hands.

 Sports Field and Palmer’s Field

-The sports field and Palmer’s Fields remain open for use (the gym equipment is also available for use again).
+The sports field and Palmer’s Fields remain open for daily exercise.
 Please follow the current guidance on the number of people allowed to meet up.
 Maintain social distancing at all times and clean your hands.
 BBQs AND CAMPING ARE NOT PERMITTED in either of these areas.

 Prescriptions can be ordered and collected from the Ramsbury Surgery as normal.
 Pharmacy orders can take up to 5 days to be fulfilled during busy periods.
-For those people whose medications do not normally go to the PO Stores and who have now received a letter saying they should not go out, or who are self isolating, please let the pharmacy know at the time of ordering, or contact Joanna Hobart (firstname.lastname@example.org or 07774 577736) who will arrange their collection and delivery to you.
 Please only order what you need, as you need it.
 There is no need to stockpile medication.

 Support from Wiltshire Council: Help for the clinically vulnerable and others needing support is still available directly from Wiltshire Council via their Wellbeing Hub.
-They can offer support for anyone self isolating or shielding.
+Please telephone 0300 003 4576.

-Food donations: Whilst the church is closed a basket has been left in the porch for food collections.
-It will be accessible for you to leave items there during day light hours.
-There is also a basket in the Post Office Stores.
+Food donations: Donations can be left in basket in the porch of the church, or there is also a basket in the Post Office Stores.
 Any food donated will go towards helping those in the local area who are struggling financially due to lack of work or illness due to COVID-19.
 You can also donate financially directly to The Trussell Trust or Swindon Food Bank.

 TRUSTED INFORMATION SOURCES AND PLACES TO GET FINANCE ADVICE (It is important to get information from official channels to ensure that what you read is correct and true)

-Wiltshire Council (includes details on financial help for individuals and business)
+Wiltshire Council website link (includes details on financial help for individuals and business)

-Wiltshire Tree House (grief support for children and young people)
+Wiltshire Tree House website link (grief support for children and young people)